dallascard/us-immigration-speeches/README.md

 Then, back in the project directory for this repo (us-immigration-speeches), using your standard environment, run:
 - `python -m relevance.make_relevance_splits --text-file data/annotations/relevance_and_tone/early/texts.json --probs-file data/annotations/relevance_and_tone/early/relevance/item_probs.json --outdir data/annotations/relevance_and_tone/early/relevance/splits/`: Collect the tokenizations and estimated label probabilities, and make splits.
 (Repeat for the other paritions, using `make_relevance_splits_mid` and `make_relevance_splits_modern`)
-- `python -m relevance.make_tone_splits --extra-data-file data/annotations/relevance_and_tone/mfc/mfc_imm_tone.jsonlist`: Divide the annotated data with inferred labels into train, dev, and test files for model training, and include the additional annotations from Media Frames Corpus
+- `python -m tone.make_tone_splits --extra-data-file data/annotations/relevance_and_tone/mfc/mfc_imm_tone.jsonlist`: Divide the annotated data with inferred labels into train, dev, and test files for model training, and include the additional annotations from Media Frames Corpus

 ### Training models